-Day 0 (Aug 19th): We greet you upon arrival at the Whitehorse International airport and drive you to your accommodation for the night.
+Day 0 (June 28): We greet you upon arrival at the Whitehorse International airport and drive you to your accommodation for the night.
 Please note that if you’re plane is scheduled to land later than 9:30pm we won’t be able to pick you up.
 You will be able to ride the free shuttle from the hotel.

 Night in hotel in Whitehorse.

 Day 1: After a free morning discovery of the capital of the Yukon, we drive North to Mayo.
 This small community is right by the Stewart river which is where our floatplane will take off from.
 We spend our first night in Mayo to get an early start the next morning.

 Day 2 to 7: After a hearty breakfast, we take off for our great hiking trip!
 This 30-minute flight takes us through the Yukon plateau before reaching the Ogilvie mountains.
 When we set foot on the shore of a small lake in the middle of the mountain wilderness and once the plane has left again to Mayo, we are alone, far from anyone or any sign of civilization!
 For 7 days, we hike across the Ogilvie Mountains, where no trail can be found apart from the game trails created by the fauna that lives here: bears, moose, caribou, wolves, sheep, etc. We are always on the lookout for these animals, not only for safety but also to enjoy the excitement of seeing them evolve in their natural habitat.